 Arts Underground is a community space dedicated to the exploration, teaching and presentation of visual arts and heritage through a partnership between the Yukon Art Society (YAS), Yukon Arts Centre (YAC), Friends of the Yukon Archives Society (FOYAS) and MacBride Museum of Yukon History.
 The space and utilities are generously donated by the Hougen Group of Companies, which was instrumental in the formation of Arts Underground.

 Keitha Clark has been an active member of the Yukon arts scene since moving to the territory in 2005.
 In addtion to her role as AIS/CSTP Coordinator, she has founded fiddle programs in Teslin and Haines Junction and has taught in nearly every Yukon school through the Artist in the School program.
-Keitha has appeared on nearly 20 Yukon albums and toured across Canada and in China.
-She maintains an active teaching studio and is also the Artistic Director of the Fiddleheads, a 25 member youth fiddle ensemble based in Whitehorse.
-She has a Bachelor of Journalism degree from the University of Kings College.
+She maintains an active teaching studio, is the Artistic Director of the Fiddleheads and is working towards her Master of Education.